Musarrat Nazir

-Musarrat Nazir Khawaja (مسرت نذیر; born 13 October 1940) is a Pakistani singer and film actress, who acted in many Urdu and Punjabi films.
-She, many years later, also sang solo, mostly wedding and folk songs.
+Musarrat Nazir Khawaja (مسرت نذیر; born 13 October 1940) is a Pakistani singer and film actress.
+She was one of the leading actresses of Pakistani cinema, acting in both Urdu and Punjabi films during the 1950s and 1960s.
+She is known as The Silver Screen's Sparkling Star.
+Many years later, she returned to the industry, focusing on singing, particularly wedding and folk songs.
+Her accolades include three Nigar Awards and a Pride of Performance.